-Peers for Progress is based in the Department of Health Behavior & Health Education at the Gillings School of Global Public Health and the Department of Family Medicine at the School of Medicine, both at the University of North Carolina at Chapel Hill.
+Peers for Progress is based in the Department of Health Behavior & Health Education at the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.

 Our UNC home supports the development of peer support curricula and training resources through identification of state of the art research and other literatures, coordinates solicitation and review of grant proposals, provides evaluation and other assistance to grantees, directs cross-site program evaluation, promotes peer support through international and other contacts, and collaborates with leadership of Peers for Progress in general program administration.

 The Michigan Center for Diabetes Translational Research (MCDTR) is a multidisciplinary unit of the University of Michigan funded by the National Institute of Diabetes and Digestive and Kidney Diseases/National Institutes of Health.
 The MCDTR is one of seven NIH Centers funded to focus on type 2 translational research in diabetes (e.g. bedside to practice and the community).
 Its goal is to facilitate innovative adaptations of evidence-based approaches to prevent and treat diabetes that can be disseminated and sustained in clinical practice and in settings outside the traditional academic research environment.
 The mission of the MCDTR is to establish, promote, and enhance multidisciplinary collaboration among researchers directed at the prevention and control of diabetes, its complications, and comorbidities, by providing access to specialized expertise and resources.
 Our research investigators are our most important resource.